2012–2014 Salvadoran gang truce: Alleged negotiations under Nayib Bukele

 In September 2020, El Faro alleged that President Nayib Bukele had entered secret negotiations with MS-13 and Barrio 18 to reduce the country's homicide rate, similar to the allegations they presented against Funes in March 2012.
 El Faro alleged that the government promised to repeal laws and relax security in prisons in exchange for the gangs supporting Nuevas Ideas (NI), Bukele's political party, in the 2021 legislative election to bring them to power.
 Bukele denied the allegations, tweeting, "they accuse us of violating the terrorists' human rights.
 Now they say we give them privileges?
 Show me a privilege.
 Only one" and posted images of gang members in cramped conditions from a prison lockdown from April 2020.
 In another tweet, he stated, "Are they not themselves the ones who have been DENOUNCING US for our treatment of terrorists?
 'Someone' is passing them false information".
+Melara stated that he would investigate the allegations made against the government but he was removed by the Legislative Assembly in May 2021.
 In December 2021, the United States Department of the Treasury alleged that Bukele was secretly negotiating with gangs to lower the homicide rate, allegations which Bukele again denied.